clawpack/doc/doc/googleearth_plotting.rst

 .. attribute:: kml_name : string

-  Name given to simulation in the Google Earth sidebar.
-Default : "GeoClaw".
+  Name used in the Google Earth sidebar to identify the simulation.
+Default : "GeoClaw"

 .. attribute:: kml_starttime : [Y,M,D,H,M,S]

-  Start time and date of the event, in UTC.
+  Start time and date, in UTC,  of the event.
 The format is *[year,month,day,hour, minute, second]*.
   By default, local time will be used.

 .. attribute:: kml_timezone : integer